The Profound Tapestry of Karma: Unraveling Its Origins, History, and Impact on Our Lives

 Additionally, it can also lead to more negative consequences in the afterlife, such as prolonging the cycle of reincarnation.
 It can also affect by preventing individuals from achieving liberation or enlightenment.
 It can also affect our relationships with others, as those who commit bad deeds may find that others are less likely to show them kindness and support.
 Therefore, it’s important to be mindful of our actions and the consequences they may have on our own lives, as well as the lives of others.

 Various spiritual traditions have unique methods of comprehending and engaging with karma.
 For instance, Buddhism focuses on purifying bad karma with ethical conduct and alertness.
-Hinduism, meanwhile, encourages doing good deeds and rituals to gain positive karma and gain freedom.
+Meanwhile, Hinduism encourages doing good deeds and rituals to gain positive karma and gain freedom.

 How the Karmic Wheel Works in our Lives